 They don’t want the vaccine-damage their children experienced—and will carry with them for the rest of their lives—to happen to anyone else’s children.

-These non-vaccinating families point out that over 93,000 adverse events, including hospitalizations and at least 450-measles-vaccine-related deaths, have been reported to the federal Vaccine Adverse Events Reporting System, and that government-funded research shows that fewer than 1 percent of adverse vaccine reactions are actually reported.
+These non-vaccinating families point out that over 93,000 adverse events.
+Bad outcomes include hospitalizations and at least 450-measles-vaccine-related deaths, which have been reported to the federal Vaccine Adverse Events Reporting System.
+The actual number of adverse reactions is much greater: government-funded research shows that fewer than 1 percent of adverse vaccine reactions are actually reported.

 Hadassah Aaronson is a physician in Northern Virginia who earned a master’s degree in public health who has been practicing medicine for twenty years.